ElcoK/BigData_AED/week3/lecture.md

 4. Computational cost: ANNs can be computationally expensive to train, especially ANNs with many parameters.
 This can make it challenging to train the model on large datasets or to run the model in real-time applications.

 5. Difficulty in feature selection: ANNs are designed to automatically extract relevant features from the input data, but this process can be difficult to control.
 In some cases, the model may extract features that are not meaningful or even that harm the performance of the model.

-Overall, while ANN models have many strengths, their complexity and the challenges associated with training and interpreting the models can sometimes make them difficult to use in practice.

 ### Types of ANNs